 - Answer customer support quickly, promptly and friendly.
 You can have a sub-par product but if you treat your customers with the respect you would expect, it will take you a long way.

 - Don’t piss off customers no matter how strongly you feel about your side.
-The term “Ass Kissing” should be plugged in here.
-Punch a hole in the wall after you kiss their ass, but make it your goal to do everything you can to make that customer happy.
+Make it your goal to do everything you can to make that customer happy.
 All it takes is one pissed off customer ripping you on a blog or site and it’s never going away.

 - Don’t engage in discussions about your company and/or product on message forums or blogs if you plan on saying something you’ll regret later.
 Once you publish it, it’s published and there’s no taking it back.